redwoodjs/redwoodjs-com-archive/docs/directives.md

 }
 ```

-Here, we can access the `context` parameter and then check to see in the currentUser is authenticated as if they belog to the `SUBSCRIBER` role:
+Here, we can access the `context` parameter and then check to see in the currentUser is authenticated as if they belong to the `SUBSCRIBER` role:

 ```ts